Sean Nolin: Saitama Seibu Lions

 On December 6, 2019, Nolin signed with the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
 On August 29, 2020, Nolin made his NPB debut, and he earned his first NPB win.
-On December 2, 2020, he became a free agent.
+In 5 games for Seibu, he compiled a 1–2 record and 6.75 ERA with 21 strikeouts over 21 1/3 innings.
+On December 2, Nolin became a free agent.

 Washington Nationals

 On March 9, 2021, Nolin signed a minor league contract with the Washington Nationals organization.
-The Nationals selected Nolin's contract from the Triple-A Rochester Red Wings on August 11, 2021, calling him up to the major leagues.
-On August 11, 2021, the Nationals selected Nolin's contract, marking his first appearance in MLB in 6 years.
+On August 11, the Nationals selected Nolin's contract, marking his first appearance in MLB in 6 years.
 On September 9, Nolin intentionally threw at Atlanta Braves' first baseman Freddie Freeman, and was issued a 5-game suspension, in which he did not appeal.
-Nolin made 10 appearances for the Nationals, going 0-2 with a 4.39 ERA and 20 strikeouts.
+Nolin made 10 appearances for the Nationals, going 0–2 with a 4.39 ERA and 20 strikeouts.
 On October 13, the Nationals sent Nolin outright to Triple-A Rochester.
 Nolin elected free agency but signed a new minor league deal with the Nationals for 2022 on November 2, 2021.
 However, Nolin was later released to sign overseas.

 Kia Tigers

 On January 8, 2022, Nolin signed with the Kia Tigers of the KBO League.
-Nolin made 21 starts for Kia, posting an 8-8 record and 2.47 ERA with 108 strikeouts in 124.0 innings pitched.
+Nolin made 21 starts for Kia, posting an 8–8 record and 2.47 ERA with 108 strikeouts in 124.0 innings pitched.
 He became a free agent after the 2022 season.

-Minnesota Twins
+Miami Marlins

 On February 10, 2023, Nolin signed a minor league contract with the Minnesota Twins organization.
+On April 9, Nolin was traded to the Miami Marlins and assigned to the Triple-A Jacksonville Jumbo Shrimp.
+He made one appearance, allowing 4 runs (3 earned) in 4.0 innings pitched.
+On April 24, Nolin had his contract selected to the active roster.
+He pitched three innings of mop up relief against the Atlanta Braves that night, surrendering 6 earned runs on 7 hits and 2 walks.
+Nolin was designated for assignment by Miami the following day.
+He cleared waivers and was sent outright to Triple–A Jacksonville on April 27.
+Nolin elected free agency on October 13.

+Piratas de Campeche

+On March 10, 2025, after a year of inactivity, Nolin signed with the Piratas de Campeche of the Mexican League.

 Pitching style

-Nolin's fastball runs in the high-80s to low-90s in MPH and he also throws a curveball (72-75 MPH), changeup (low-80s in MPH), and slider.
+Nolin's fastball runs in the high-80s to low-90s in MPH and he also throws a curveball (72–75 MPH), changeup (low-80s in MPH), and slider.